Jared Waerea-Hargreaves: 2020

 Waerea-Hargreaves played 18 games for the club in the 2020 NRL season.
 They fell short of a third successive premiership losing to Canberra in the elimination final.

 2021

 Waerea-Hargreaves played a total of 23 games for the Sydney Roosters in the 2021 NRL season including the club's two finals matches.
 The Sydney Roosters would be eliminated from the second week of the finals losing to Manly 42-6.

 2022

 In round 24 of the 2022 NRL season, Waerea-Hargreaves was sent to the sin bin for a dangerous high tackle during the Sydney Roosters upset victory over Melbourne.

 In the elimination final, Waerea-Hargreaves was sent to the sin bin for a dangerous tackle in the club's upset defeat to arch-rivals South Sydney which ended their season.

 In the third group stage match at the 2021 Rugby League World Cup, Waerea-Hargreaves was sent to the sin bin for a stiff arm to the head of Dan Norman during New Zealand's 48-10 victory over the Republic of Ireland.

+2023

+Waerea-Hargreaves signed a one-year extension with the club for the 2024 season.
+In round 26 of the 2023 NRL season, Waerea-Hargreaves was placed on report for a high tackle on Wests Tigers player Apisai Koroisau.
+Waerea-Hargreaves was later suspended for seven matches, which ended his season.

+2024

+On 20 February 2024, Waerea-Hargreaves announced he would depart the Sydney Roosters following the season's conclusion.

+In round 10 of the 2024 NRL season, Waerea-Hargreaves played his 300th game for the Sydney Roosters in their 38-18 victory over the New Zealand Warriors.
+Waerea-Hargreaves would go outright first for most games played for the club during their round 18 match against St. George Illawarra.
+Waerea-Hargreaves was sin binned during the game.
+Waerea-Hargreaves played 18 games for the Sydney Roosters in his final season at the club including their preliminary final defeat against Melbourne.

+Hull Kingston Rovers

+A day after announcing his departure from Sydney Roosters, he had signed for Hull Kingston Rovers effective for 2025.
+In April, Waerea-Hargreaves announced he would retire following the 2025 season.

+On 7 June, he played in Hull Kingston Rovers 8-6 2025 Challenge Cup final victory over Warrington Wolves, winning Hull KR's first major trophy in 40 years.